slackapi/node-slack-sdk/docs/_pages/getting_started.md

 the scope(s) with the least amount of privilege for your app's needs.
 In this guide we will use the Web API to post a message.
 The scope required for this is called `chat:write` (or `chat:write:user` for user-token apps).
 Use the dropdown or start typing its name to select and add the scope, then click "Save Changes".

 Our app has described which scope it desires in the workspace, but a user hasn't authorized those scopes for the development workspace yet.
-Scroll up and click "Install (or Reinstall) App".
-You'll be back at the page asking you for permission, but this time with an additional entry corresponding to the `chat:write` scope we just added.
-Choose your channel again and click "Authorize".
+Scroll up and click "Install App".
+You'll be taken to your app installation page.
+This page is asking you for permission to install the app in your development workspace with specific capabilities.
+That's right, the development workspace is like every other workspace -- apps must be authorized by a user each time it asks for more permissions.

+Go ahead and click "Continue".
+The next page asks you which conversations the app should be able to post messages in.
+In this case, choose "No channels", which still allows the app to directly message who install the App -- which means you.

 When you return to the OAuth & Permissions page copy the OAuth Access Token (it should begin with `xoxa`).
 Treat this value like a password and keep it safe.
 The Web API uses tokens to to authenticate the requests your app makes.
 In a later step, you'll be asked to use this token in your code.

 ## Set up your local project